-It’s hard to say what’s going to be right for everyone, and some of it comes down to personal preferences or circumstances, but this might serve as a starting point if you’re interested in optimising your own expenses.
+It’s hard to say what’s going to be right for everyone, and much of it comes down to personal preferences or circumstances, but this might serve as a starting point if you’re interested in optimising your own expenses.

 Every year I review all my ongoing costs and make sure I’m still getting the best deal, so I’ll keep this list updated as time goes on – let me know if you come across better alternatives!
-Note that some of these companies offer a commission for referrals, and others don’t.
+Note that some of these companies offer a commission for referrals.
 I haven’t let that influence my choice, but I’ve included the link where relevant if you want to help support the blog.
 There’s no additional cost, and some of the links also include a bonus offer for new users, so it’s a win-win.

 Jump to a particular section: